-I’ve been blogging here for ages but about a year ago I made a significant change in the format.
-Looking for something easier to maintain, I deployed a static site generator.
+I’ve been blogging here for ages but about a year ago I made a significant changed the format.
+Looking for something simple, I deployed a static site generator.
 No more databases, comment moderation, or constant security updates to install.
-It’s just plain text formatted in Markdown and then streamed thru a processor that arranges the files into folders and adds custom formatting.
+It’s just formatted plain text streamed thru a processor that arranges the files into folders and adds custom formatting.

 The front page incorporates the last thirty postings.
-Older posts scroll off the front page but remain in the archive.
-You can link to any of them by clicking on a post title which reveals the permalink URL.
+Older articles scroll off the front page but remain in the archive.
+You can link to any of them by clicking on a post title which reveals the permalink address.

-A full RSS feed is available and great pains have been taken to make the site mobile friendly.
+A full RSS feed is available and care has been taken to make the site mobile friendly.

-You will note the absence of that wall of advertisements that attends some ham radio blogs.
-I’ve got nothing to sell and am fortunate enough to afford the ten dollars a month it costs to lease this server.
+You won’t find a wall of advertisements here because I don’t need your money.
+I’m fortunate enough to afford the ten dollars a month it costs to lease this server.

-Having said that, I do occasionally review a book or make recommendations about something purchased from Amazon.
-When I do, I sometimes include an affiliate link which, if clicked and you make a purchase, presents no additional cost to you but provides me with a token commission without adding cost to the purchase.
+Sometimes I review a book or make recommendations about something purchased from Amazon.
+In those cases I may include an affiliate link which, if clicked and you end up making a purchase, provides me with a token commission without adding cost to the purchase.

 I use Google Analytics to generate statistics so whatever extra jumbo mumbo jumbo Google uses to make that happen could rub off when you visit.
 I suppose the Amazon affiliate links might as well.
-I tell you that as a disclosure.
 I don’t personally collect any data from site visitors.